justclint/vagrant-lemp/README.md

 # vagrant-lemp-project-wrapper

-Requirements:
+*Requirements:*
 - Vagrant
 - Vagrant hostupdater
 - Virtualbox

 This is a VM system wrapper for new projects.
 To use, download this repository.
 Do not clone unless contributing back.

+*Instructions:*
-- Make a copy of playbooks/roles/project-template and rename it to your project name.
+1. Make a copy of playbooks/roles/project-template and rename it to your project name.
-- In playbooks/vagrant.yml under vars, add your project name.
+2. In playbooks/vagrant.yml under vars, add your project name.
-- Run `vagrant up`
+3. Run `vagrant up`

-- Your local environment is now setup and can be veiwed at your-project-name.local
+Your local environment is now setup and can be veiwed at your-project-name.local

 When logged into the VM, your project files are in /var/www